 Problems with the papers

-Some disabled employees may struggle with the huge amount of paperwork generated by the average disciplinary case.
+Some disabled employees may struggle with the significant amount of paperwork generated by the average disciplinary case.
 For example employees with dyslexia or any form of learning disability might face significant difficulty in dealing with witness statements, documentary evidence, or perhaps even routine correspondence.
 In this situation, the simplest adjustments may have a huge impact.
 Perhaps such employees could be given further time to consider evidence or check and return minutes of meetings.
 Consider whether the language used in correspondence is daunting or could be simplified.
 An employee who struggles with the written word due to disability may prefer to discuss meeting notes face to face rather than pointing out discrepancies in writing.
-Maybe a Trade Union representative or impartial manager could act as a scribe to record their input?
-Be pro-active and make suggestions if you foresee any problems.
+Maybe a Trade Union representative or impartial manager could act as a scribe to record their input at meetings or the hearing?

 Many disabled employees may require a little extra support at stressful face to face meetings.